Search

 Read next

-God on Monday is now produced in partnership with the Church of England.
-But you can still sign up to Faith in Business here to receive each God on Monday instalment.
-We will let you know when you can sign up to receive them direct from the Church of England.
+God on Monday is produced in partnership with the Church of England.
+The reflections are based on the scriptural readings designated for the next Sunday in the Church's lectionary.
+You can sign up here to receive each God on Monday instalment.

 Feel free to share these reflections with your contacts via email and social media.